epicseven-cup/fictional-api-test/README.md

 Run script.py for a quick demo, the output file is in output/app.py

-yapf.config is used to configure coding style begin output by the compiler test.yaml is being used for testing
+yapf.config is used to configure coding style being output by the compiler test.yaml is being used for testing

+Currently support these default format:
+    - application_json
+    - text_html
+    - text_plain
+    - text_xml

+custom return respond:
+- respond/{self.path}.{self.request_type}.{self.respond_type}.ub"